What are Online Payment Companies?

 - The payment gateway processes the online payment transaction and uses security measures and protocols or encryptions to prevent fraudulent transactions.

 To sell online, a merchant account is needed.
-It is a special bank account wherein funds from online sales are held before they are transferred to a regular bank account.
+This is a special bank account wherein funds from online sales are held before they are transferred to a regular bank account.

 With a merchant account, payments can be accepted through different transaction channels such as a website, an e-commerce portal, etc.